 During the year, no changes were made to the seismograph network in Taranaki, and no substantial technical problems occurred.

 Three GNSS1 monitoring sites are operated near Mt Taranaki.
-These sites have recorded stable conditions, that is, no locally sourced deformation of the volcano has been observed since they were installed.
+These sites have recorded stable conditions, that is, no locally sourced deformation or obvious flank instability of the volcano has been observed since they were installed.